 Fusing the worlds of Square Enix’s Final Fantasy games with Disney’s stable of beloved, animated characters in an action-RPG, Kingdom Hearts was one of the most surprising hits of the PlayStation 2.
 Kingdom Hearts II followed just a few years later to even greater acclaim.
-Despite a dizzying array of spinoffs and prequels in the intervening years, including the nonsensically titled Kingdom Hearts HD 2.8 Final Chapter Prologue which hit stores in January, fans have now been waiting over a decade for a proper sequel.
+Despite a dizzying array of spinoffs and prequels in the intervening years, including the nonsensically titled Kingdom Hearts HD 2.8 Final Chapter Prologue, fans have been waiting for a proper sequel for more than a decade.
+Thankfully, you can grab all of the Kingdom Hearts games in one convenient package dubbed Kingdom Hearts – The Story So Far.

 In general the action RPG gameplay will be familiar to fans of the series as an evolution of the action in Kingdom Hearts II.
 As shown in the latest gameplay trailer above, however, successful ideas from the handheld titles, specifically Kingdom Hearts 3D: Dream Drop Distance, will be integrated as well.
 There will be a greater emphasis on mobility, with Sora able to jump on certain enemies and to wall run.
 Major new features revealed so far include: